-original article published on Elephant Journal.
-Read it here.
+Original article published on Elephant Journal.
+Please read it here.

 I had so many options.
 As I grew up and experienced more of life, the answers multiplied.

-To the outside, non multi-passionate world it can look like I’m non-committal.
+To the outside, the non-multi-passionate world, it can look like I’m non-committal.
 To a girl who didn’t understand being multi-passionate, it equated to fleeting happiness.

 I’d get into something new.
 I’d throw myself into it and then feel the pull to focus on another passion and throw myself into that too.
 You get the gist.

-In society, there seems to be a spoken and sometimes unspoken rule implying that we should commit to something and stick it out, no matter what.
+There seems to be a spoken and sometimes unspoken rule in society, implying that we should commit to something and stick it out, no matter what.